tytydraco/yessleep/out/I_was_an_exorcist_in_training_The_plane_ride_to_the_Vatican_was_hell.md

 At the mention of Sofia’s name, reality snapped back to focus.
 It was as if the plane was holding in midair.
 Gravity felt somehow lighter.
 I got to my feet, my fear replaced with simple, blind rage.
 Suddenly, the thing in front of me wasn’t Bifron.
 It was Sofia’s ex.

-I reached forward and uncurled the final blade from Father Anselmo’s limp, bloody fingers.
+I reached forward and uncurled the final blade from Father Tomas's limp, bloody fingers.

 “I told you not to talk about my wife,” I said.